tony-waters/tony-waters.github.io/_posts/2015-02-05-ddd-value-objects-part-1.md

 The fact that two different `Month` objects are equal so long as their `value` is the same should alert us to the fact this is indeed a Value Object.
 We should be able to exchange one Value Object for another without code that uses these objects caring.

 ###4.
 Give it related functionality
 Our Value Object now becomes a magnet for any month-related functionality.
-We'll start with some (over-simplified) validation, using a `static isValid()` method so that calling code can do a pre-creation validity check if it so chooses:
+We'll start with some (over-simplified) validation, using a `static isValid()` method.
+This way any calling code can do a pre-creation validity check if it so chooses:

 {% highlight java linenos %}
 public class Month {